slim-bean/loki-shell/opensource.com/article.md

 #### Binary

 If you don't have or don't want to use Docker you can run Loki as a binary!
+In this example I’m using the fairly common linux-amd64, but please check [the Loki release page](https://github.com/grafana/loki/releases) for other architectures and adjust the following commands accordingly.

 ```bash
 cd ~/.loki-shell/bin